SangwookCheon/data-on-deck/_posts/2019-6-27-all-blog-related-info.md

 For the third one, go to `_base.scss` and find `hr`.

 Yes, so everything related to color can be found in this scss file.

+# Uploading an Illustration for each Tag

+I made this possible as an extra feature.
+To do this, go to `_my_tags` and choose one tag.
+For the front matter, put `image:` and then add the path to the image.
+Only for this purposes, upload the image to imgur and use a public file path, instead of a local path.
+There seems to be a problem with relative path that I cannot fix as of now.

+I changed the `blog-by-tag.html` file under `_layouts` so that it looks for the image path.
+If there is, the image will be put below the description.

+Illustration should show what the 'tag' is about, in a creative way.
+I can use my stickman figures.

 # Problems I need to Fix
 * On a mobile phone, the title of an article is too big when I click on the link to that page.
 I must make the font size adapt to screen size